It’d be a crime to miss ‘em

 Undercover follows stellar British lawyer Maya Cobbina (Sophie Okonedo) as she fights to save the life of a man on death row in the States.
 But the real drama is about to explode back home when something about her husband’s past is revealed.
 Come for the gripping plot, stay for Okonedo’s out-of-this-world performance.

-In its third thrilling season - and with another on the way - now is the perfect time to watch José Padilha’s series about the rise of notorious drug kingpin Pablo Escobar.
+In its third thrilling season - with a separate Narcos:Mexico drama to boot - now is the perfect time to watch José Padilha’s series about the rise of notorious drug kingpin Pablo Escobar.
 Filmed in Colombia and following Escobar’s life from 1970 to 1992, there’s plenty of action in this true-to-life account.
 The show even includes real archival footage of the era for an extra (frighteningly) realistic feel.

 7. Line of Duty